Pieg22/Pieg22/README.md

   I currently studing , acces test to university +25 .
   I learning on my own way for now .
-  Freelance Electrician looking for learn Informatic ingenering .
+  Freelance Electrician looking for learn Data Science .

   Bruto ( my dog ) , nature , trail running , and always looking for discover new woods , mountains...
 Also the best part of nature , spend some time chilling enjoying the nature  just looking the landscape ofc .